 In this mode, row content is displayed quicker, but the component performance during scrolling may be lowered.

 |undefined||The mode is defined automatically based on the row content.|

-Unlike the mode property, which defines when to load data for rows, this property defines when to render them.
+Unlike the mode property that defines when to load data for rows, this property defines when to render rows.
 The following rendering modes are available: